-Radio-based signalling in the form of European Train Control System (ETCS) Level 2 is in passenger operation on the Cambrian Lines, the core section of Thameslink and is being deployed on the Western Route.
+Radio-based signalling in the form of European Train Control System (ETCS) Level 2 is in passenger operation on the Cambrian Lines, the core section of Thameslink and is being deployed on the Western Route (Paddington to Airport Junction) as well as the Eastern Region (East Coast Digital Programme (ECDP)).
 In this system, trains report their location via radio to a central processing system which determines what train movements are safe and communicates that information to individual trains, again by radio.
-Authorities to move are passed directly to the driver in the cab without the need for lineside signals; lineside signals may be retained for operational and migration purposes.
+Authorities to move are passed directly to the driver in the cab without the need for lineside signals; lineside signals may be retained for operational and migration purposes (Overlay).
 Communications between the central processing centre and trains is by GSM-R (see below).
 ETCS is Network Rail's preferred train control system going forward and plans for its short and longer-term deployment are being agreed with the wider industry.
 The Long Term Deployment Plan (LTDP) was agreed between the Department for Transport (DfT) and Network Rail and industry as an integrated industry plan for the delivery of ETCS.
 This is a long-term plan for ETCS deployment over several control periods.
 The East Coast Digital Programme is one such scheme delivering ETCS level 2 during this and subsequent control periods.
 The LTDP integrates ETCS driven infrastructure changes with train fitment and business change activities to deliver the network digital programme.